Guitar Technique Tip of the Month

 Start everyday at an easy, relaxed speed at which you can play all four patterns absolutely evenly and effortlessly.
 There should be no tension in the right hand.
 If you begin at too fast a tempo tension will be triggered in the right hand.
 As you try to speed up, the tension will increase.
 This will prevent you from reaching your top speeds.
 So start slowly.

 Using a metronome, increase your speed notch by notch (or by five's if your metronome "dial" is digital) over a thirty-minute period.
 Play each pattern at least ten to twenty seconds and play all four patterns at each speed setting.
 Pay particular attention to the two patterns using "m" and "a."
-The natural lack of independence between those two fingers is the major cause of uneven arpeggios and arpeggios that fail at high speed.
+The natural lack of independence between those two fingers is the major cause of uneven arpeggios and tremolos, and arpeggios that fail at high speed.

 Play at varying volume levels especially very quiet and very loud.
 Be sure to accent the third note of each pattern.
 This helps keep the arpeggio rhythmically even.
 If the downbeat and upbeat are placed rhythmically precisely, the entire arpeggio will usually be even.
 Think of the thumb as the downbeat and the accented note as the upbeat.
 Instead of having the metronome only tick on the thumb strokes, you may want to have it tick on the thumb and the accented note.